curlydesigner/site/_posts/2020-03-01-b_UX for eCommerce Product.md

 Businesses may offer similar products and services, however, not the same user experience and design.
 Meaningful and robust Brand identity with proper attention to design details could gain a sustainable competitive advantage.
 Excellent user experience is about the proper functionality and accessibility that is easy to use and navigate.
 Appealing with a user-friendly design; that invites and makes the purchasing process as intuitive as possible.

-Countless things need to be considered when creating an eCommerce website, some of them:
+There are many aspects and countless items that need to be considered when creating an eCommerce website that could influence user performance:

 - Logo header, menu items and product categories
 - Navigation and CTA (call-to-action) buttons
 - High-quality product images and photography that allows users to enlarge and browse the product, with clear information and product features.